RainbowRevenge/VocabTrainer/README.md

 A customised Vocabulary Trainer optimized for learning Kanji.

-Loosely based on Mnemododo by Timothy Bourke
+Loosely based on Mnemododo by Timothy Bourke and compatible with the output of his Mnemosyne plugin Mnemogogo